MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ## Connect to the AKS cluster

 To manage a Kubernetes cluster, you use [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), the Kubernetes command-line client.
-If you use Azure Cloud Shell, `kubectl` is already installed.
 To install `kubectl` locally, use the [az aks install-cli](/cli/azure/aks#az-aks-install-cli) command, as shown in the following example:

 ### [Bash](#tab/in-bash)